xylix/lean-site-template/README.md

 Please also remember to **pay attention to copyright permissions for images that you choose**.
 An easy way to find free images is to search for images with creative commons licenses on https://commons.wikimedia.org/wiki/Main_Page or to use content from https://unsplash.com/.

-## Deployment & Setting up your domain name
+## Deployment & Setting Up Your Domain Name

 Deployment is the step where your content goes live and your site becomes accessible to the public on the Internet.